sheplecjs/sampqle/README.md

 ## Run a Sample Script

-For example, with the standard synthesis samples and a local postgres db:
+For example, with the standard synthesis samples and a local postgres db running properly, output should look something like this:

-`psql -d sampqle -f scripts/01_nps_view.sql`
+`psql -d sampqle -f scripts/02_case_view.sql`

-`psql -d sampqle -f scripts/02_nps_by_month.sql`
+`psql -d sampqle -f scripts/03_group.sql`

  | Month  | Promoters | Passives | Detractors |
  |--------|-----------|-----------|------------|